Eugen Varga: Personality

-Post-War Controversy
+Post-war controversy

 In 1946, Varga published The Economic Transformation of Capitalism at the End of the Second World War, in which he argued that during the war, Western governments had accumulated great power over the management of capitalist economies, which brought them closer to socialist economies and made them more likely to last.
 He was praised by Kremlin watchers in the West as a "person with a Western orientation" and a "defender" of the Marshall Plan, but "these implications were highly distasteful to Soviet conservatives" who believed that capitalism was heading for an extreme and possibly terminal crisis.
 During a closed meeting of economists called by the USSR Academy of Sciences and Moscow University, in May 1947, "Varga was attacked for his writings by most, if not all, of the participants."

 He was also attacked by Nikolai Voznesensky, then an influential figure as chairman of Gosplan and a member of the Politburo of the Communist Party of the Soviet Union, who wrote a book in which he accused "certain theoreticians" of having "empty opinions which deserve no consideration".
 Varga's book was condemned at a meeting of economists and political experts in May 1947, and the institute he headed was closed and subsumed into Gosplan.
-Although he remained a leading academic economist, his prestige had diminished—in the second edition of the Great Soviet Encyclopedia he was qualified as a "bourgeois economist"—but the fact that he was not dismissed or arrested implies that he had powerful protectors.
+Although he remained a leading academic economist, his prestige had diminished — in the second edition of the Great Soviet Encyclopedia he was qualified as a "bourgeois economist" — but the fact that he was not dismissed or arrested implies that he had powerful protectors.
 In March 1949, Voznesensky was arrested, and two days later, on 15 March, Varga published a self-critical letter in Pravda.

-Years after Stalin
+Post-Stalin years

 After Stalin's death in 1953, Varga reappeared on the scene.
 In February 1956, he wrote an article in Pravda that rehabilitated Béla Kun.
 The new leaders in the Kremlin, believing in the virtues of peaceful co-existence, were not interested in Varga's predictions of the outbreak of a "necessary" economic crisis in the United States.
-After his death, his selected works in three volumes were published in the Soviet Union, Hungary, and East Germany.
+After his death, his selected works in three volumes were published in the Soviet Union, Hungary and East Germany.

 Varga never returned to living in his native Hungary.
 Because he was very close to Mátyás Rákosi, he was invited as an economic advisor to Hungary several times.
-In this period (1945–1950), he had specialized in economic planning, pricing, and monetary reforms (i.e., reforms that the Hungarian Communists, now in power, were carrying out).
-After the fall of Rákosi caused by the Hungarian Revolution of 1956 and the takeover by the Kádár team, Varga's advisory work was no longer fashionable.
+In this period (1945–1950), he had specialized in economic planning, pricing, and monetary reforms (i.e., reforms that the Hungarian communists, now in power, were carrying out).
+After the fall of Rákosi caused by the Hungarian revolution of 1956 and the takeover by János Kádár, Varga's advisory work was no longer fashionable.

+Death and legacy

+Varga died 7 October 1964 in Moscow at the age of 84.

+During his life, Varga made use of dictation to secretaries to conduct his writing, enabling him to produce a vast amount of published work.
+This work process allowed Varga to produce a massive literary output, including 80 books and pamphlets and more than 1,300 articles during his lifetime.